 Your best bet is outsourcing.
 Though there’s a cost involved, a good involuntary churn service is worth its weight in gold.

-We highly recommend the LTVplus Recover Payments service.
+We highly recommend Churn Buster.
 In fact, we use their services here at MemberPress, and the ROI is fantastic.

 Final Thoughts

-If you’re charging your members recurring subscription fees, reducing the churn rate on your monetized website will help increase the lifetime value of each member on your site.
+If you’re charging recurring subscription fees, reducing the membership churn rate on your monetized website will help increase the lifetime value of each member on your site.

 This means you can justify investing more money in new-member acquisition and improving your content – the two most effective ways to grow your membership business.